-- Where are the laundry facilities? - Is there catering (obviously more expensive) or will your child have access to a kitchen and be responsible for cooking their own - If they have a car, is there parking available - and does it come at a price? - How far are halls from the university itself - are there travel
+- Where are the laundry facilities? - Is there catering (obviously more expensive) or will your child have access to a kitchen and be responsible for cooking their own food? - If they have a car, is there parking available? - How far are halls from the university itself - what are the travel options?